AP Computer Science Principles

 Course Description (Adapted from Code.org): Click here for an introductory video!
 The curriculum from Code.org is designed to prepare students for the AP CS Principles Exam and serve as a foundation for future studies in computer science.
-It is divided into 6 units: The Internet, Digital Information, Algorithms, Big Data and Privacy, Building Apps, Creating and Exploring PT.
+It is divided into 7 units: The Internet, Digital Information, Algorithms, Big Data and Privacy, Building Apps, and the Create and Explore Portfolio Tasks.

 In this course, you will